ghdl/ghdl/doc/references/CodingStyle.rst

            Loc : Iir)
           return O_Enode

-  7) If not possible, ask yourself what is wrong!
+  7. If not possible, ask yourself what is wrong!
 Shorten a name.

-* Rule for the 'is': one a new line only if the declarative part is not empty:
+* Rule for the 'is': on a new line only if the declarative part is not empty:

      .. code-block:: Ada